toastedsalad/fooksas-inc/README.md

 1. Need session repo.
 DONE
 2. Need schedule repo.

 3. Table management frontend.
 4. Schedule management frontend.
+5. Retrieval of sessions by table number is not good, we might need to retrieve by table name.
+6. Should I add saving as part of the call to add something to the repo?
+Or handle it manually.

 Instead of time remaining do play for money.